 Why is workplace culture important for corporate reputation?

-For example, if job candidates form a certain perception of a company via the interview process, they may comment online criticising the work culture.
+For example, if job candidates form a certain perception of a company via the interview process, they may comment online by criticising the work culture.

-This then becomes a viral source of criticism or some form of backlash that can, quite quickly, become a real threat to a brand’s reputation and therefore customer loyalty.
+This then becomes a viral source of criticism or some form of backlash that can, quite quickly, become a real threat to a brand’s reputation and customer loyalty.

 - Ethical breaches.